A Merry Friggin' Christmas: Production

 Principal photography began in April 2013 in Atlanta, Georgia.
-Williams died on August 11, 2014, before the film was released and was dedicated to his memory.
+Williams died on August 11, 2014, before the film was released, and it was dedicated to his memory.

 Release

 The film was released by Phase 4 Films on November 7, 2014.
 It is the first film starring Robin Williams to be released after his death on August 11, 2014.

 Reception

 On Rotten Tomatoes, the film has a rating of 14%, based on 21 reviews, with an average rating of 3.45/10.
-On Metacritic, the film has a score of 28 out of 100, based on reviews from 11 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 28 out of 100, based on reviews from 11 critics, indicating "generally unfavorable" reviews.

+Jesse Hassenger of The A.V.
+Club wrote, "Williams made some terrible movies, but he never phoned them in.
+On both counts, this one's no exception."

+Frank Scheck of The Hollywood Reporter wrote, "Representing one of Robin Williams's last films, A Merry Friggin' Christmas lives up to its bah, humbug title.
+Not only because it's terrible, although it is, but rather because one desperately hoped that the beloved actor would go out on a high note."

+Geoff Berkshire of Variety wrote, "Neither warm and fuzzy in the best holiday movie traditions, nor edgy and irreverent a la 'Bad Santa' (coincidentally also co-starring Graham, to better effect), it's something of a mystery what audience A Merry Friggin' Christmas intends to serve."